 The staffing structure would be considered in detail by the schools if the amalgamation is formally approved.
-This would involve further consultation with staff and trade unions, as appropriate by the school.
+Any decision to make changes to staffing would be made by the school and could involve further consultation with staff and trade unions, as appropriate.